flaviens/gsoc-sim-mem/documentation.md

 Additionally, another length is combinatorically inferred:

 - _rsp_len_after_out_: Determines what will be _rsp_len_, considering the release of responses but not the acquisition of new data.This signal is helpful in many regular and corner cases as it helps to manage the latency cycle at the output.

+As the burst support came chronologically later than the rest of the implementation (see next paragraph), the lengths may be completely substituted by the use of the extended cell state.
+More details in the _Future work_ section.

 #### Extended cell state